 After a lifetime of clear vision, one day it can seem as if your vision is failing and even a new eyeglass prescription can’t help.
 You might have cataracts, but don’t panic!
 There’s still hope.
-You can see life clearly again without cataracts with the help of our expert eye doctors at our Quantum Vision Centers locations in Illinois.
+You can see life clearly again without cataracts with the help of our expert eye doctors at our Quantum Vision Centers locations in St. Louis Metro East.
 We offer cataract surgery treatment using state-of-the-art technology and techniques to reclaim your vision.

 Escape the fear and frustration of cataracts and book an appointment today!